Psykotikism/Mutant_Tanks/INFORMATION.md

 		// - "Bomb Hit Mode"
 		// "Bomb Rock Break" - When the Mutant Tank's rock breaks, it creates an explosion.
 		// - "Bomb Rock Chance"
-		// Requires "mt_bomb.smx" to be installed.
+		// Requires "mt_abilities.smx" to be compiled with "mt_bomb.sp" to work.
 		"Bomb Ability"
 		{
 			// Admins with one or more of these access flags have access to this ability.